 Accredited and professional patent translation services that will do your business justice.

 As tempting as it may be to go with a low-cost provider, accuracy and terminological precision is of the utmost importance in legal translation.
 It only takes one small terminological mistake for the terms of your contract to be modified in translation.
-If you want your legal translation to be grammatically correct, accurate and making full and appropriate use of relevant legal terminology, look no further than Planet Veritas!
+If you want your legal translation to be grammatically correct, accurate and making full and appropriate use of relevant legal terminology, look no further than Lingua Translations!
 We offer a competitive rate while refusing to compromise on quality.

 Patents are a formal way of protecting your invention or creation.
 They are vital in todays competitive market as they provide you with the protection you require in order to ensure that nobody can copy your product, sell it, use it or import it without your permission.

 If you have a new invention, it is vital that you do not make it public until you have patented it, as it could make your patent application invalid when you do.